Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 ## To do
 - build and test the device
 - optimize the Arduino code as I have no idea if its current version induces a lag or not.

-To date, the design must still be validated but you can still try it at your own (weak) risk.